- 7 hrs ago Easy Ways To Make Your Foundation Look Like Second Skin

 4. Use Aloe Vera: We all know the benefits of aloe vera and how good it is for our skin.
-Applying aloe vera will keep your skin soft and will not allow the Holi colours to settle on to your skin.
+Applying aloe vera will keep your skin soft and will not allow the Holi colours to settle on your skin.
 So, cover up your body and face with aloe vera completely.

-5. Thick Coat Of Lip Balm: Do you know the skin on your lips is ten times thinner than your body and so it need extra care, attention, and protection before you step out to play with colours.
+5. Thick Coat Of Lip Balm: Do you know the skin on your lips is ten times thinner than your body and so it needs extra care, attention, and protection before you step out to play with colours.
 The best way you can protect it from damage is by applying thick and multiple coats of lip balm on your lips.

 6. Apply Nail Paint: It takes a lot of time, effort, attention, and care to grow your nails.
 So, do not let your beautiful nails get affected by Holi colours.
-To prevent it, apply thick layers of nail paint on your nails.
+To prevent it, apply thick layers of nail paint to your nails.
 If you are not a fan of big nails, it will be better if you cut them off and file them properly so that colours do not accumulate under your nails.

 7. Use A Cleanser: After playing Holi, when you try to get the colours off your skin, be careful not to damage your skin by rubbing it harshly.
-Instead use a good cleanser and a scrub to clean your skin pores thoroughly.
+Instead, use a good cleanser and a scrub to clean your skin pores thoroughly.
 You can also use oil to remove it.

 We wish you a happy and safe Holi!

 - art cultureIndian Festival Of Holi In Germany: The Colourful Summer Party

 - festivalsHoli Bhai Dooj 2022: Date, Shubh Muhurat, Significance And How To Do Tilak